NOAA-GFDL/fre-workflows/README.md

 ```

 3. Create new configuration from empty template, where EXPNAME is the name of your new configuration/experiment
+this step should be updated i think
 ```
 cp opt/TEMPLATE.conf opt/rose-suite-EXPNAME.conf
 ```

 4. Add required configuration items, led by schema prompting
+while we're still slightly dependent on rose
 ```
 rose macro --validate
 ```

 5. Add configuration items to rose-suite.conf or opt/rose-suite-EXPNAME.conf.
+this step should be updated i think
 ```
 vi rose-suite.conf              # Configuration for all experiments vi opt/rose-suite-EXPNAME.conf  # Configuration for EXPNAME; can override default settings